 Delete Cached Contents

-Cached contents is the data that Microsoft Edge stores in temporary directories.
+Cached contents are the data that Microsoft Edge stores in temporary directories.
 Microsoft Edge crashes due to problems with misconfigured cached data.

-1. Click More Actions icon on upper right area of the screen.
+1. Click More Actions icon on the upper right area of the screen.

 2. Select Settings option.